 Woodnewton Learning Community, Rowlett Road, Corby, NN17 2NU

-Where applications for admission exceed the number of places available, after the admission of children with Statements of Special Educational Needs, priority for admission will be given to those children who meet the criteria set out below, in order:
+Where applications for admission exceed the number of places available, after the admission of children with EHC Plans which name the school, priority for admission will be given to those children who meet the criteria set out below, in order:

 - Children who are residents within the school’s defined catchment area.

 - Children who have a sibling currently attending the school.